 JIDs are issued for each year of JOTA-JOTI, so a JID issued for a previous year cannot be used this year.
 Please remember that the JID codes are issued to locations, not to individuals.
 So, others taking part in JOTA-JOTI at the same place as you will have the same JID.

 There are no prizes for collecting (or giving out) the greatest number of JIDs or for the variety of JIDs collected.
 After JOTA-JOTI we will ask each JOTA-JOTI location, however, to provide us with some statistical information on the number of JIDs collected and the number of JIDs issued.
-This will help us to record the success of JamPuz 2016, and make any necessary changes for JamPuz in 2017.
+This will help us to record the success of JamPuz 2017, and further develop JamPuz for 2018.
 We will also encourage you to post to Facebook and scout.org photos of your JamPuz sheets.

-The 2016 JIDs are issued as part of the annual ‘sign up’ process.
-Those registering for JOTA-JOTI with a National Scouting Organization will also need to registered with the world registration system if they want a JID.
+The 2017 JIDs are issued as part of the annual ‘sign up’ process.
+Those registering for JOTA-JOTI with a National Scouting Organization will also need to register with the world registration system if they want a JID.

 There are a series of JamPuz Documents to help you play JamPuz.